VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 <img width="645" alt="image" src="https://user-images.githubusercontent.com/50073731/235357228-940ec56c-7565-44b8-8b6a-01a74ab15e1d.png">
 </p>

-The following code can be used for the high_level_dropper.cpp.
 The technical functionality of the high level API is relatively simple and therefore, in my opinion, perfectly suited to gradually develop the high level API dropper into a direct system call dropper.
+In the HLA dropper we use the following Windows APIs:
+- VirtualAlloc
+- WriteProcessMemory
+- CreateThread
+- WaitForSingleObject

 The code works as follows.

 Within the main function, the variable "code" is defined, which is responsible for storing the shellcode.
 The content of "code" is stored in the .text (code) section of the PE structure or, if the shellcode is larger than 255 bytes, the shellcode is stored in the .rdata section.
 <p align="center">